sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 ### Tracked.lastOutput

-`sbt.util.Tracked` provides a faciliy for partial caching that can be mixed and matched with other trackers.
+`sbt.util.Tracked` provides a facility for partial caching that can be mixed and matched with other trackers.

-Similar to the previous value associated with task keys, `sbt.util.Tracked.lastOutput` creates a tracker for a last calculated value. `Tracked.lastOutput` offers more flexibility in terms of where to store the value.
+Similar to the previous value associated with task keys, `sbt.util.Tracked.lastOutput` creates a tracker for the last calculated value. `Tracked.lastOutput` offers more flexibility in terms of where to store the value.
 (This allows the value to be shared across multiple tasks).

 Suppose we would initially take an `Int` as the input, and turn it into a `String`, but for subsequent invocation we'd append `"!"`: